Higher U(1)-gerbe connections in geometric prequantization: Higher prequantum bundles

-To see what the corresponding smooth higher Courant groupoid $\mathrm{At}(\nabla^{n-1})$ is like, consider first the local case in which $\nabla^{n-1}$ is trivial.
-In this case a bisection of $\mathrm{At}(\nabla^{n-1})$ is readily seen to be a pair consisting of a diffeomorphism $\phi \in \mathrm{Diff}(X)$ together with an $(n-1)$-form $H \in \Omega^{n-1}(X)$, satisfying no further compatibility condition.
-This means that there is an $L_\infty$-algebra representing the Lie differentiation of the higher Courant groupoid $\mathrm{At}(\nabla^{n-1})_\bullet$ which in lowest degree is the space of sections of a bundle on $X$ which is locally the sum $T X \oplus \wedge^{n-1} T^* X$ of the tangent bundle with the $(n-1)$-form bundle.
+\begin{definition} For $\nabla^{n-1} \colon X \to \mathbf{B}(\mathbf{B}^{n-1}U(1)_{\mathrm{conn}})$ a $U(1)$-$n$-principal connection without top-degree connection data, the \emph{higher Courant groupoid} of $\nabla^{n-1}$ is defined as the higher Atiyah groupoid $\mathrm{At}(\nabla^{n-1})$, i.e., as the smooth $\infty$-groupoid given by the 1-image factorization of $\nabla^{n-1}$. \end{definition} \begin{example} To see what the smooth higher Courant groupoid $\mathrm{At}(\nabla^{n-1})$ is like, consider first the topologically trivial case, in which the underlying $U(1)$-$n$-bundle is trivial.
+In this case a bisection of $\mathrm{At}(\nabla^{n-1})$ is readily seen to be a pair consisting of a diffeomorphism $\phi$ of $X$ together with an $(n-1)$-form $H \in \Omega^{n-1}(X)$, satisfying no further compatibility condition.
+This suggests that, in the general case, there should be a model for the Lie differentiation of the higher Courant groupoid $\mathrm{At}(\nabla^{n-1})$ which is given by an $L_\infty$-algebra having in the lowest degree the space of sections of a vector bundle on $X$ locally isomorphic to the direct sum $T X \oplus \wedge^{n-1} T^* X$.
 This is precisely what the sections of higher Courant Lie $n$-algebroids are supposed to be like, see for instance \cite{Zambon}. \end{example}